 program to teach the next generation of political reporters about politics.

-During 16 weeks in Washington, students work full-time in
+for each class.
+During their weeks in Washington, students work full-time in

 Students pay no tuition or fees.
 Depending on need, each can receive a $750 per month stipend to

 help with Washington living expenses.
 The program is operated by

 and public affairs journalism.
-The Center operates from one of
+The Center's seminars are held at one of

 America’s best known political addresses, The Watergate,

-in offices generously provided by Atlantic Media, publishers of Atlantic monthly and the National Journal.
+in space donated by Atlantic Media, publishers of Atlantic monthly and the National Journal.

 from top to bottom....

-"dean" of White House correspondents the late great Helen Thomas;
+"dean" of White House correspondents the late Helen Thomas;

 ABC anchor George Stephanopoulos;